yarpiin/device_xiaomi_sm8250_common/README.md

 Copyright (C) 2020 LineageOs

-Device configuration for Xiaomi MI 10
+Device configuration for Xiaomi MI 10 - Android 11
 =========================================

 The Xiaomi MI 10 (codenamed _"umi"_) is a high-end smartphone from Xiaomi.